-Halstead is calling for entries to the 2019 Halstead Grant competition for new jewelry artists with a collection in silver.
-Applications should be postmarked by August 1, 2019 and are available to download at grant.halsteadbead.com/application.
+Halstead is calling for entries to the 2020 Halstead Grant competition for new jewelry artists with a collection in silver.
+Applications should be postmarked by August 1, 2020 and are available to download at grant.halsteadbead.com/application.
 The deadline is August 1st every year.
-Learn about our 2018 winner, Emily Shaffer Studio.
+Meet our 2019 winner, Emma Elizabeth Jewelry.

 About the Halstead Grant

 Each year, the Halstead Grant awards $7,500 in start-up capital, $1,000 in merchandise, a trip to Halstead headquarters in Prescott, AZ and recognition in the jewelry industry.
 In addition, the winner receives help with press strategies, the cover and feature spread in the annual grant publication Reveal and a showcase in the 2021 Halstead Catalog.
 Finalists in the Top 10 receive $500 while finalists in the Top 5 receive $250.
 All awardees also receive a trophy.